 1) The dramatic reduction in TB incidence.
 This dramatic decrease in incidents paved the way to focus on other lung diseases.

 2) The announcement by the Surgeon General that tobacco use causes lung cancer and is the major cause of chronic bronchitis.
-Upon learning this news, the agency realized any serious effort to reduce lung disease would have to incorporate reducing tobacco use.
+Any serious effort to reduce lung disease now would have to incorporate reducing tobacco use.

-3) An increasing awareness of environmental issues and their relation to health issues.
-The major topic of concern was air pollution.
+3) An increasing awareness of environmental conditions like air pollution and their relation to health issues.

-Starting in the 1970s, the local group would initiate three separate programs to reduce tobacco use.
-Efforts were aimed at discouraging tobacco use among young people of all grade levels, encouraging and supporting smokers in their efforts to quit, and protecting nonsmokers.
-These programs yielded a number of acclaimed projects including the passage of Proposition 99, a tobacco tax increase that funds prevention programs and ordinances prohibiting smoking in public spaces, all of which emanated from the Sacramento offices.
+Starting in the 1970s, the local group initiated three separate programs to reduce tobacco use.
+Efforts were aimed at discouraging tobacco use among young people, supporting smokers in their efforts to quit, and protecting nonsmokers.
+These initiatives yielded a number of acclaimed projects including the passage of Proposition 99, a tobacco tax increase that funds prevention programs and ordinances prohibiting smoking in public spaces.

-The organization’s fight for clean air has three dimensions: creating community awareness, enhancing air quality management programs and addressing specific air quality issues.
-The efforts of the association and many environmental groups brought success at passing the Clean Air Initiative and its funding for transit programs, which ultimately brought light-rail transit to the capitol.
-In addition, other programs dealing with agricultural burning, automobile maintenance, and land-use and transportation have helped to reduce air pollution.
+The efforts of BREATHE and many environmental groups also were instrumental in the passing of the Clean Air Initiative.
+Among other advances, the Clean Air Initiative provided funding for transit programs, which ultimately brought light-rail transit to the capitol region.
+In addition, other programs dealing with agricultural burning, automobile maintenance, and land-use and transportation helped to reduce air pollution.